Janus' Bill Gross warns on dangers of low interest rates

 Central banks around the world, particularly in developed markets, have slashed interest rates in recent years to boost sluggish growth.

 The U.S. Federal Reserve took rates to near zero during the financial crisis, and yields on bonds have remained historically low for years.
-The yield on the 10-year Treasury note US10YT=RR is currently 2.0855 percent.
+The 10-year Treasury note currently yields around 2.0174 percent.

-The Fed has been considering raising its benchmark interest rate for the first time since 2006, a decision that has been complicated by weak economic performance globally and subdued price pressures in the United States.
+However, the Fed has been considering raising its key interest rate for the first time since 2006, a decision that has been complicated by global headwinds and subdued price pressures in the United States.

 Gross suggested that the Fed could move to raise rates as soon as the second quarter, starting with gradual increases.